e-sr/moonboard/README.md

 * Starts the application (NB: please enable spi in config.txt)

-## Original led box
+# Description

 The [moonboard](https://www.moonboard.com/) smartphone app is build to work with the [moonboard led box](https://moonclimbing.com/moonboard-led-system.html) togheter (via BLE) for displaying the problems.

-In this project we emulate the behaviour of the box.
-More details in the `ble` folder.
+In this project we emulate the behaviour of the box using a rasperry pi with integrated blueooth.

 ## LED stripes